yzernik/guides/ubuntu/thundroid_full.md

 ### Choosing the Odroid HC2

-After publishing the "Beginner's Guide to Lightning on a Raspberry Pi", I started to explore other hardware, as the Pi has drawbacks, mainly in the area of performance and the the hassle with attaching external storage which is especially important when storing the whole Bitcoin blockchain.
+After publishing the "Beginner's Guide to Lightning on a Raspberry Pi", I started to explore other hardware, as the Pi has drawbacks, mainly in the area of performance and the the hassle with attaching external storage which is important when storing the big Bitcoin blockchain.

 The [Hardkernel Odroid HC2](http://www.hardkernel.com/main/products/prdt_info.php) (or the HC1 for a smaller form factor) as a Linux-based mini PC is a perfect fit.
 Compared to a Rasperry Pi, it has the following advantages: